vibr77/AppleIIDiskIIStm32F411/README.md

 Regarding the OLED Screen: becareful of the Power pins order, some version have pin inversed

 R1,R2,R3 are not needed.

+Before hardware Rev 3 the board is not compatible with IIGS & IIC, trace between IDC pin 5 & 7 needs to be cut

 ## <!> SDCARD <!> ##